-Dr Anne Mackie is the Director of Programmes for the UK National Screening Committee.
+Professor Anne Mackie is the Director of Screening for Public Health England.

 Anne has worked in Public Health for nearly 20 years across London and the South East.
 Previous roles have included medical director of the National Specialist Commissioning Advisory Group, Director of Public Health in Kent and Director of Public Health in South West London.
 Latterly Anne was Director of Public Health for London SHA before taking on her current post in August 2007.
 She lives in London with her partner and their daughter.

 The 6th annual UK National Screening Committee call for new screening ‘topics’ (conditions) is now open.

 An evaluation of newborn blood spot screening for severe combined immunodeficiency (SCID) launches today in some parts of England.

 Non-invasive prenatal testing (NIPT) was today added to the existing NHS screening pathway for Down’s syndrome, Edwards’ syndrome and Patau’s syndrome.